ardielle/ardielle-common/tbin.md

     UUID_TAG <16 bytes>

 A Symbol is an interned string, much like field names.
-The first occurrence of it should define its name, subsequent references to it should only include its id:
+The first occurrence of it must define its name, subsequent references to it must only include its id:

-    SYMBOL_TAG <symid> [<namelen> <namebytes>]
+    SYMBOL_TAG <symid> [<namelen> <name-utf8-bytes>]

 ### Schema-informed encoding and User Defined Types